pavelrevak/uhttp/README.md

 **`read_sockets(self)`**

-- All sockets waiting for communication, used for select
+- All sockets waiting for read, used for select

+**`write_sockets(self)`**

+- All sockets with data to send, used for select

 #### Methods:

+**`flush_pending_sends(self)`**

+- Try to flush any pending buffered data.
+Important for SSL connections where data may be buffered in the SSL layer.
+Call this before select() when using external select loop.

-**`process_events(self, read_events)`**
+**`process_events(self, read_sockets, write_sockets)`**

-- Process sockets with read_events, returns None or instance of HttpClient with established connection
+- Process select results, returns None or instance of HttpClient with established connection

 **`wait(self, timeout=1)`**

-- Wait for new clients with specified timeout, returns None or instance of HttpClient with established connection
+- Wait for new clients with specified timeout, returns None or instance of HttpClient with established connection.
+Calls flush_pending_sends() automatically.

 ### Class `HttpClient`: